 If you discover that you have a clash with something outside the University, you will need to visit the paper's course administrator.
 Please note that you will need to provide a valid reason, and physical proof as to why you cannot attend at this time.

-Re-streaming information will be available on Blackboard at the start of Semester One and Semester Two.
+Re-streaming information will be available on Blackboard at the start of first semester and second semester.

 Once you have completed course approval, your timetable will be available in your eVision portal and is usually finalised on the Friday before formal lectures commence.

-HSFY students can do an optional eighth paper in Semester Two.
+HSFY students can do an optional eighth paper in second semester.

-- You do not need to decide about this until the end of Semester One
+- You do not need to decide about this until the end of first semester

 - You can add your optional eighth paper via the online change request form